All Content © Die So Fluid | Website by Shelley Hannan

 Recording for ‘Not everybody gets a happy ending’ started in 2005 with the album’s opening track ‘Gang of one’.
 The finished recording was so good it actually caused a crisis within the band as they mutually agreed the song was the pinnacle of what they had been trying to achieve musically on ’Spawn of Dysfunction’.
 But in the end it was this realization that freed them to explore a wider range of influences and styles.
 So songs like ‘Existential Baby’ and ‘Test Confessional’ draw on Al’s ska background and ‘Throw you away’ features an Egyptian string arrangement thanks to one of Drew’s colleagues in, Gypsy troupe, The Death Orchestra.
 The finished record is the product of multiple sessions scattered over a two year period.
-This ungainly recording schedule was adopted because the record was being financed by royalties from ‘spawn’ - as they trickled in.
-For ‘Not everybody gets a happy ending’ Mark Williams was back in the producer’s chair at his new premises in the legendary Battery studios building in north west London The title track was partly fueled by the long drawn out recording process and, at the time, no prospect of a release.
-That changed in 2007 when the band found a new backer in Finland and finally ‘Not everybody gets a happy ending’ was made flesh.
+The title track was picked partly because of the long drawn out recording process and, at the time, no prospect of a release.
+Their luck changed in 2007 when the band partnered with anew backer and ‘Not everybody gets a happy ending’ was made flesh.
 First single ‘Happy Halloween’ was released worldwide on iTunes on November 2nd 2007 and coincided with a Halloween festival appearance in Helsinki and Die So Fluid’s portrait by Paul Harries appearing on Finnish postal stamps.
-The esteemed rock photographer, and long time associate of the band, also directed the video for second single ‘Existential baby’.
+He also directed the video for second single ‘Existential baby’.
 'Not everybody gets a happy ending' was released in the UK in February 2008 to a great response and immediately entered the retail sales charts.
 The band then diligently followed the cascade of international releases – touring Finland, the USA (twice), Germany and the rest of Europe, appearing in nearly 20 different countries in 2009.
-As well as headlining festivals in Portugal, Germany and Switzerland Die So Fluid supported Eisbrecher, Mindless Self Indulgence, My Ruin, Ill Nino, Maj Karma, and Prong.
+As well as headlining small festivals in Portugal, Germany and Switzerland Die So Fluid supported Eisbrecher, Mindless Self Indulgence, My Ruin, Ill Nino, Maj Karma, and Prong.